gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 ## `II` Stage-0 Clang/LLVM (ft.
 GNU) Cross-Toolchain
-The purpose of this stage is to build a temporary Clang/LLVM toolchain with GCC libraries which will be used to build Clang/LLVM without relying on GCC because if it build directly using host's GCC and Binutils it will fail or break. -[LLVM reference](https://clang.llvm.org/docs/Toolchain.html) -[CLFS](http://clfs.org/view/clfs-embedded/x86/)
+The purpose of this stage is to build a temporary Clang/LLVM toolchain with GCC libraries which will be used to build Clang/LLVM without relying on GCC because if it build directly using host's GCC and Binutils it will fail or break. **-**[LLVM reference](https://clang.llvm.org/docs/Toolchain.html) **-**[CLFS](http://clfs.org/view/clfs-embedded/x86/)

 > #### Compilation Instruction!
 > ```bash